kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 [![march threats](../../../content/images/threats/march-threats-14.png)](https://x.com/HEncore49002/status/1771292132571005427)

 - I'm pretty certain the content coming from the `@hierencore` account was Sandra Smith.
-I could practically hear her voice.
-Apparently, her ridiculous diatribe was supposed to be smart and funny, as well as threatening.
+- I could practically hear her voice.
+- Apparently, her ridiculous diatribe was supposed to be smart and funny, as well as threatening.
 It was only threatening.
+- Our chats were so good, she even gets [her own section below](#hierencore49002).
 - I wondered if the account below was the technician guy at the conservatory, or the owner of the mobile phone shop.
 - It was always active during intense threats and the English is very British-vernacular.
 - The profile pic saying *Ssh, be quiet*, is another common theme.